metal3-io/metal3-docs/design/baremetal-operator/bmh_non-bootable_iso.md

 ## Summary

-Add a new field in BareMetalHost so that it is possible to attach a generic non-bootable ISO (a CD "ISO 9660" image) image via Ironic, after the host has been provisioned.
+Add a new Custom Resource(CR), `DataImage`, to the cluster which will make it possible, using ownerReferences (example : [HostFirmwareSettings](https://github.com/metal3-io/baremetal-operator/blob/9ce684e6462a6ab55ff650cb6c11f9ba1ffb395d/docs/api.md?plain=1#L664)) and same `Name` and `Namespace` as the `BareMetalHost`, to attach a generic non-bootable ISO (a CD "ISO 9660" image) image via Ironic, after the host has been provisioned.

 ## Motivation